sedc-codecademy/skwd8-06-csharpadv/g4/02-Exercises/AuthorStarter/README.md

 - How many books are collaborations (have more than one author)?
 - Which book has the most authors (and how many)?
 - What author wrote most collaborations?"

+# Additional tasks

+- In what year were published most books in a specific genre?
+Which genre?
+- Which author has most books nominated for an award?
+- Which auhtor has most books that won an award?
+- Which author has most books nominated for an award, without winning a single award?
+- Make a histogram of books published per decade per genre.